 The Circle is a revamped version of the Law of Attraction (LOA) and The Circle is just a way of calling The Universe or the space where manifestation occurs.
 The book mixes concepts of the LOA with others of the Thought Church, Psychology, Intuition, Reiki and simple common sense.

-> There is a unwavering faith in the process and in humanity expressed through the book, and this is one of the most positive takes for me.
+the book, and this is one of the most positive takes for me.

 > The section on rituals, what they are and why they are important in our lives.